Adding variables

 To create the same variable with the same name, delete the encrypted variable and create a new one.

-After saving the River, you cannot see the value entered in the encrypted variable.
-Use the un-hide icon to confirm the entered value before saving the River.
+After saving the Data Flow, you cannot view the value entered in the encrypted variable.
+Use the un-hide icon to confirm the entered value before saving the Data Flow.

-- Encrypted Variables are used only within a Logic River and are supported only in Python logic steps.
+- You can use Encrypted Variables only within a Logic Data Flow, and only in Python logic steps.

 - To create an Array, use square brackets and save it as the variable value, then select the Contains Multiple Values checkbox.

-- The item Clear Value On Start is not supported in Encrypted variables.
+- Data Integration does not support Clear Value On Start in Encrypted variables.

 Environment variables

 You can use Environment variables throughout the platform and configure them by clicking the Variables tab from the Data Integration menu.
-These variables are used in Rivers only when defined as River variables.
+These variables apply in Data Flows only when you define them as Data Flow variables.

-- Environment variable names can contain only letters, digits, or underscores and must start with a letter; other characters are not allowed.
+- Environment variable names can contain only letters, digits, or underscores** and must start with a letter; do not use other characters.

-- You can modify values for Environment variables in the Variables tab of the main menu, not within the River.
+- You can modify values for environment variables in the Variables tab of the main menu, not within the Data Flow.

 Procedure